abitha-data/Project_1/README.md

 JSON is a simple text-based format used to store and exchange data.
 It holds data in key–value pairs, making it easy to read, write, and convert into tables for analysis.

+### ⭐ Prerequisites:
+Python 3.x installed on your system.

+PostgreSQL installed and running 🗄️

+pip package manager

+Git installed for cloning the PhonePe Pulse repository

+Stable internet connection for fetching data 🌐

 ### 🗄️ Folder Structure:
 📁 phonepe-Transaction/